claybowl/holbertonschool-machine_learning/reinforcement_learning/deep_q_learning/README.md

 conda activate deep

+Initialize Conda for Your Shell

+    Open Terminal: Open your terminal (Command Prompt on Windows, Terminal on macOS or Linux).

+    Run Conda Init: Run the conda init command for your specific shell.
+The shell name is usually the name of the terminal you are using.
+For example, if you are using bash, you would run:

+    bash

+    conda init bash

+    If you're using a different shell, replace bash with the name of your shell (e.g., zsh, fish, cmd.exe, etc.).

+    Restart Shell: Close and reopen your terminal window or start a new shell session to apply the changes.

+Verify Configuration

+After restarting your shell, try activating your environment again:

+bash

+conda activate deepQ

+If everything is set up correctly, this should activate your deepQ environment without any issues.

 (notice that the name of the environment deep is mentioned in the first line in the environment.yml file)

 So now, that you are inside the anaconda environment.
 You need to complete the installation of the remaining requirements.

 pip install -r requirements.txt # installs all packages in the file

 Lastly, is to install atari_py
 Windows: